cjacker/opensource-toolchain-ch32v/README.md

 At first, the WCH forked OpenOCD is close sourced and only provide binaries compiled for Windows and Linux by MounRiver Studio (an IDE based on eclipse for CH32V developent).
 Recently (2022-03), the private forked OpenOCD (ver 0.11.0-dev) is opensourced by the request of opensource developers (https://github.com/kprasadvnsi/riscv-openocd-wch).

 When CH32V003 released, A new 1-wire proprietary interface named 'SDI' was introduced with CH32V003, it need a 'WCH-LINKE' adapter instead old 'WCH-LINK', 'WCH-LINK'(without E) adatper can not support this 1-wire debugging interface.

-Up to now, only this OpenOCD fork (https://github.com/karlp/openocd-hacks/) can support the 1-wire interface.
+This OpenOCD fork (https://github.com/karlp/openocd-hacks/) can support the 1-wire interface.

+There is also the STM32F103C8T6-based https://github.com/NgoHungCuong/1-Wire-CH32V003

 By the way, WCH CH571/573 and CH581/582/583 are series of 32-bit RISC-V core microcontroller integrated with BLE wireless communication, these parts also covered by this tutorial.